Lawahle/Mental-health-of-International-Islamic-University-Malaysia-Students/README.md

 ## Insights

-A single page report was created on Power BI Desktop & it was then published to Power BI Service.
+A single page report was created on Power BI Desktop.

 Following inferences can be drawn from the dashboard;